Revised 15/28 October 2013

 HOYA DARWINII, Showing bullate leaves

-dasyantha, Tsiang D- Flower and growth quite similar to H. fungii but l flowers a bit smaller and leaves more pointed.
+dasyantha, Tsiang D- Flower and growth quite similar to H. fungii but flowers a bit smaller and leaves more acute.
 Clear sap.
 This is very handsome plant.
 Does not flower as readily as H. fungii.
 Vietnam

 davidcummingii, Kloppenburg C- 1/2" dark rose flowers; 10 in umbel; medium-small, lanceolate leaves, on a modest vine.
 This is good!
 Philippines